zander999/Taillant/README.md

 # how it works

-you simply mine stone into cobblestone.
+you simply mine stone into cobblestone and cobblestone into stone!!!

 # why i did it